5. Processing unidimensional data#

 ## 23454.0

 The IQR has an appealing interpretation: it is the range comprised of the 50% most typical values.
 It is a quite robust measure, as it ignores the 25% smallest and 25% largest observations.
-Standard deviation, on the other hand, is extremely sensitive to outliers.
+Standard deviation, on the other hand, is much more sensitive to outliers.

 Furthermore, by range (or support) we will mean a measure based on extremal quantiles: it is the difference between the maximal and minimal observation.

 From a histogram, we can easily read whether a dataset is symmetric or skewed.
-It turns out that we can easily quantify such a characteristic.
+It turns out that such a data characteristic can be easily quantified.
 Namely, the skewness is given by:

 For symmetric distributions, skewness is approximately zero.
 Positive and negative skewness indicates a heavier right and left tail, respectively.